-Commonwealth is a popular bar in the Fremont East district, but the Laundry Room—hidden behind the back wall underneath the stairs—carries the spirit of a true speakeasy.
-Originally the laundry facility for the historic El Cortez casino across the street, the intimate space accepts guests by reservation only with a limited number of seats.
-Browse through the menu for original cocktails—with cool names like The Deadpan and Arsenic Meets Lace—or just talk with the bartender about putting together a customized, balanced libation based on flavor, aroma, and mood.
-No matter what you get, every drink is $17.
-Pay attention to the house rules.
-No cell phones.
-No PDA.
-No rowdy behavior.
-Just set the real world aside and get lost in the world of true mixology.
+Commonwealth is a popular bar in the Fremont East district, but the Laundry Room—hidden behind the back wall underneath the stairs—carries the spirit of an authentic speakeasy.
+Originally part of the laundry facility for the historic El Cortez casino across the street, the intimate space accepts guests by reservation only with a limited number of seats.
+Browse the menu for original cocktails—with cool names like The Deadpan and Arsenic Meets Lace—or just talk with the bartender about creating a customized, balanced libation based on flavor, aroma, and mood.
+No matter what you get, every drink is $18.
+Pay attention to the house rules—no cell phones, no PDA, and no rowdy behavior.
+Just set the real world aside and get lost in true mixology.

-How to get in: Make a reservation and you'll probably get on the Laundry Room's exclusive text list, which will be the best way to book subsequent visits in the future.
+How to get in: Make a reservation, and you'll probably get on the Laundry Room's exclusive text list, which will be the best way to book subsequent visits.
 Walk-ups at the entrance (a spray-painted door on 6th Street near Fremont) could get lucky, but timing is everything, so don't count on it.

 The Mob Museum is a cool place to learn about Vegas' obsession with organized crime and comes with a fully operational speakeasy in the basement.
 While it feels like a natural continuation of the exhibits on the upper levels, the Underground is the real deal and stays open long past museum hours.
 Hang out in the main room, where live music plays on weekends, or score a seat in the private VIP area, hidden behind a wall and lined with authentic artwork from the Roaring '20s.
 Most of the drinks are based on recipe books from the Prohibition-era, like a Southside Gin Mojito or an Old Fashioned served in a glass flask from a hollowed-out book.
 An in-house distillery serves up some light-bodied corn-based moonshine, so ask for a shot on the side.
 Check the online schedule for the latest specials and tasting events.